 Brace treatment is used for a child who is still growing to prevent progression of moderate spinal curves.
 Brace treatment is usually continued until the child's skeleton stops growing.

 Two common types of braces include the:

 - CTLSO, which stands for cervical-thoracic-lumbar-sacral orthosis.
 It may also be known as a Milwaukee orthosis.
 This brace consists of a customized pelvic girdle and a metal structure that extends to the neck.
 The CTLSO is used to treat curves high in the upper back, such as kyphosis (hunchback).
-The brace treatment of kyphosis in the upper back can often result in correction.

 - TLSO, which stands for thoracic-lumbar-sacral orthosis.
 This brace consists of a trunk and pelvic girdle that is customized to fit the child.
 It is used to treat curves in the mid back and lower back.
 This brace does not have a metal structure and can be hidden by clothing better than the CTLSO can be.